BNU-IVC/OccGait/README.md

 (3) Due to the privacy issue, OccGait currently only provides the **silhouette** version.
 Other data types, e.g., **pose**, remain to be considered.
 It is essential to note that it is **ACADEMIC USE ONLY**.

 ## Introduction of OccGait
 The OccGait is collected in an indoor gait recognition laboratory.
 There are 3 cameras (Cam1 of 0◦, Cam2 of 45◦, Cam3 of 315◦) with 1920 × 1080 resolution in a square area (8m x 8m).
 During the data collection process, the subjects follow a walking routine 1-2-3-4 as shown below.
 Overlapping camera views caused by the combination of 3 cameras and 4 walking directions are filtered out, and therefore gait sequences with 8 camera views are obtained.
-To study the occlusion issue in practical applications, 4 types of occluded scenarios are carefully considered: None of Occlusion (Normal Walking as NM), Carrying Occlusion (CA), Crowd Occlusion (CR), and Static Occlusion (ST).
+Four types of occluded scenarios are considered: None of Occlusion (Normal Walking as NM), Carrying Occlusion (CA), Crowd Occlusion (CR), and Static Occlusion (ST).

 #### 1. The Diagram of Data Collection Process
 <img src="./assets/collection_process.png" width = "800" height = "370"/>